 Tools

-Includes a deck of cards featuring elements, characters, and events to weave into tales, along with ending cards to conclude the stories.
+Deck of cards featuring elements, characters, and events to weave into tales, along with ending cards to conclude the stories

-The game aids in the development of reading and storytelling skills, encourages creative thinking, and fosters an understanding of language structures.
+Reading and storytelling skills, creative thinking, understanding of language structures

 A dice game that encourages players to invent stories based on randomly rolled symbols.